JetBrains/amper/docs/src/documentation.md

     mainClass: org.example.myapp.MyMainKt
 ```

-> [!NOTE]
+!!! note

-> In Kotlin, unlike Java, the `main` function doesn't have to be declared in a class, and is usually at the top level
+    In Kotlin, unlike Java, the `main` function doesn't have to be declared in a class, and is usually at the top level
-> of the file.
+    of the file.
 However, the JVM still expects a main class when running any application.
 Kotlin always compiles
-> top-level declarations to a class, and the name of that class is derived from the name of the file by capitalizing
+    top-level declarations to a class, and the name of that class is derived from the name of the file by capitalizing
-> the name and turning the `.kt` extension into a `Kt` suffix.
+    the name and turning the `.kt` extension into a `Kt` suffix.

->
-> For example, the top-level declarations of `myMain.kt` will be in a class named `MyMainKt`.
+    For example, the top-level declarations of `myMain.kt` will be in a class named `MyMainKt`.

 ##### Native